ryands17/rust-lambda/README.md

 ## Prerequisites

-- Follow instructions mentioned in [this post](https://aws.amazon.com/blogs/opensource/rust-runtime-for-aws-lambda/) that explains how to build Rust funcitons for AWS Lambda.
+- Follow instructions mentioned in [this post](https://aws.amazon.com/blogs/opensource/rust-runtime-for-aws-lambda/) that explains how to build Rust functions for AWS Lambda.

 **_Note_**: As we are using `arm` as the architecture, we need to add the following target: